How to understand behaviour in relationships

 - Emotionally open: understanding the impact of attachment styles and overcoming fears.
 Asking for help and expressing a need for closeness, or space.

 Couples that enjoy small moments of their lives together are in a happier relationship and can build even stronger bonds with each other, friends, and family.
-If this blog helped you to understand your struggles and you would like to speak to a counsellor, please do not hesitate to book a free consultation with a counsellor at Halcyon.
+If this blog helped you to understand your struggles and you would like to speak to a counsellor, please do not hesitate to book a session with a counsellor at Halcyon.